Frequently

 How long do Immediate dentures last?

-Immediate dentures are only meant to be a temporary solution for your missing teeth.
-They are typically worn for a period of 6-8 months while your gums heal after tooth extraction.
+Immediate dentures are intended as a temporary solution after tooth removal.
+They are typically worn for 6–8 months while your gums and jawbone heal.

 Do Immediate dentures look natural?

-Yes!
-Immediate dentures are created using a custom impression of your mouth and are designed to look and feel just like your natural teeth.
-Immediate dentures are made to mimic the size, shape, and colour of your natural teeth.
+Yes.
+Immediate dentures are custom-made from impressions of your mouth and are designed to closely match the size, shape, and colour of your natural teeth.

 When can I take my Immediate dentures out?